BraveHeart-QwQ/Elegant-Markdown-Style/README.md

 </li></ul></div>
 ```

 Note that there is an **empty line** here.
-If the content contains any special Markdown content (such as bold text: \*\*abc\*\*), then this line must be empty to display normally.
-On the other hand, if you are not using any special content, then this empty line is not necessary.
+If the content contains any Markdown's feature (such as bold text: \*\*abc\*\*), then you must have an empty line above content to display normally.
+On the other hand, if your content not using any Markdown's feature (HTML tag is ok), then this empty line is not necessary.

 effect:
 ![](.Image/2023-01-11-16-17-38.png)